-Even when going up against formidable opponents, including the largest oil companies in the world, we are not afraid of seeking maximum compensation to help our clients get the money they need to rebuild and move on with their lives.
-Our commitment to results is evident when you consider the fact that we have recovered billions of dollars in negotiated settlements and jury verdicts for the injured.
+At Arnold & Itkin, we have considerable skill and a long history of results handling Jones Act, general maritime law, and all types of offshore injury claims.
+Even when going up against formidable opponents, including the largest oil companies in the world, we fight for maximum compensation to get our clients the money they need to rebuild their lives.
+Consequently, we have won more than $20 billion in settlements and verdicts for our clients.

 Are you ready to find out how we can help with your claim?
-Call usat (888) 346-5024.
+Call (888) 346-5024 to discuss your legal options during a free consultation.
+We're here to answer your questions.

 The first European visitors to Biloxi were the French, who sailed to America in 1699 seeking the mouth of the Mississippi River.
 Commercial fishermen were lured to Biloxi by excellent Gulf Coast fishing opportunities.
 The cool breezes and numerous beaches lure tourists to Biloxi, but the seafood industry is the core of its economic growth.